 Unlike Royal Caribbean, Disney Cruise Line offers themed cruises throughout the year.
 These can make your cruise experience even more exciting, with special events, decor, and characters.
 Some of these included:

-If your cruise is one of these special-themed cruises, it will be clearly labeled.
+If your cruise is one of these special-themed cruises, it will be clearly labeled when you book.

 Laundry Facilities